sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

     There might be some issue due to Security Policy.
 It can be fixed by executing this in `PowerShell`:
     >`Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser`

+    >You might see different software versions depending on MDK SDK version you are using.

 [OPTION END]

+>You might see different software versions depending on MDK SDK version you are using.

 >You can look into console by clicking **Show Log** for execution of each dependencies.